autogluon/autogluon/docs/tutorials/cloud_fit_deploy/cloud-aws-sagemaker-deployment.md

-# Deploying AutoGluon Models using AWS SageMaker
+# Deploying AutoGluon Models with AWS SageMaker
 :label:`cloud_aws_sagemaker_deploy`

 After learning how to train a model using AWS SageMaker :ref:`cloud_aws_sagemaker_fit`, in this section we will learn how to deploy